raphaelcons/raphaelcons/README.md

 Inspection Engineer
 -------------------

 I've been learning to code to fulfill my passion of creating web apps for engineering.
-I sincerely believe in the astonishing power of automating tasks provedided by programming and how powerful this can be in the context of daily work.
-From a simple worksheet that requires automation to bolder, bigger projects, I'm always enthusiastic about making my teamworkers job faster, eliminating tedious and time-consuming routines.
+I sincerely believe in the astonishing power of automating tasks provided by programming and how powerful this can be in the context of daily work.
+From a simple worksheet that requires automation to bolder, bigger projects, I'm always enthusiastic about making my colleagues’ job faster, eliminating tedious and time-consuming routines.

 *   🌍  I'm based in São Paulo
 *   ✉️  You can contact me at [raphaelconsandrades@yahoo.com.br](mailto:raphaelconsandrades@yahoo.com.br)